bodasheera/ecommerce-scraper/README.md

-# ecommerce-scraper-
+# Ecommerce Scraper

-Configure and scrape any ecommerce website
+Configure and scrape any ecommerce website with simple configuration in minutes

+Scraping tools - scrapy / selenium

+Experimental